The first large-scale study of the link between diet and dementia finds that what we eat does in fact affect our dementia risk.

 In recent years, scientists continue to reinforce the idea that lifestyle choices are major influences on our future brain health.
 One of the biggest factors of our lifestyle that we can control is our diet.
-Researchers have found that a Mediterranean diet (fish, olive oil and vegetables), eating flavonoid enriched foods (fruits, vegetables, tea and wine) and a ketogenic diet (low-carb) may boost brain health; while other diets enriched with saturated fats like pastries, butter and fried foods are to be avoided.
+Researchers have found that a Mediterranean diet (fish, olive oil and vegetables), eating flavonoid-enriched foods (fruits, vegetables, tea and wine) and a ketogenic (low-carb) diet like the Keto Diet may boost brain health; while other diets enriched with saturated fats like pastries, butter and fried foods have been found to have links to higher Alzheimer’s and dementia risk.
 Now, there is an addition to the diet cons list: processed meats.

-Although diet is a choice, the expansive nature of food deserts (when fresh food or supermarkets are not within convenient traveling distances) across the globe lock people into an antinutritional box.
+Although diet is a choice, the expansive nature of food deserts (when fresh food or supermarkets are not within convenient traveling distances) across the globe lock people into unhealthy eating habits.
 As of 2009 in the United States alone, roughly 23 million people live in food deserts, according to the U.S. Department of Agriculture.

-In a recent study published in the American Journal of Clinical Nutrition, and the first-large scale study of its kind, scientists found that a 25g serving of processed meat a day correlates to a 44 percent increased risk in developing dementia.
+In a recent study published in the American Journal of Clinical Nutrition, and the first-large scale study of its kind, scientists found that a 25-gram serving of processed meat a day correlates to a 44-percent increased risk in developing dementia.

 But, if you have been eating processed meats don’t fret just yet, as researchers also found that eating unprocessed red meat (beef, pork or veal) could be protective of your brain health — those who consumed 50g a day were 19 percent less likely to develop dementia.